jedisct1/libsodium-sys-stable/README.md

-# libsodium-sys-stable
+> libsodium-sys

-Sodiumoxide's libsodium-sys crate, but that installs stable versions of libsodium
+A patched version of the `libsodium-sys` crate that installs stable versions of libsodium instead of point releases.